phaze974/Drive-Them-All-CC-Support/README.md

 [![Gumroad](https://img.shields.io/badge/Gumroad-Link-green.svg)](https://your-gumroad-link.com)
 [![Blender Market](https://img.shields.io/badge/Blender%20Market-Link-green.svg)](https://your-blendermarket-link.com)

-**Drive Them All - CC** is a Blender addon that lets you capture, train, and control your own Colors and Controls like a true "Driver Master"!
+**Drive Them All - Colors & Controls** is a Blender addon that lets you capture, train, and control your own Colors and Controls like a true "Driver Master"!
 Whether you're working in the 3D Viewport, Shader Editor, Compositor, or Geometry Nodes, this tool helps you easily build clean and dynamic driver setups.
 *Version 1.0: simplified management only*